 To verify that the same performance gains could not be achieved from ensembling, we applied a variant of selective MVE using ensemble variance, rather than learned variance.

+Selective MVE with ensemble variance resembles STEVE, except that it uses variance over state predictions instead of over value predictions and softmax instead of inverse weightings.
 While selective MVE with ensemble variance performs comparably to selective MVE with learned variance early in training, the performance of the planner using ensemble variance consistently collapses later in training, presumably as a result of the ensemble converging to similar, incorrect parameter values.
 Results for the architecture with 4 hidden units are shown in Figure 8.